 The Bible tells us to seek to be perfectly like-minded and never disagree about anything.
 How do we do that?
 Are we supposed to just accept whatever other people believe just because it’s what other people believe and we were told to think the same as other people?
 That’s definitely not a good idea if you care about truth.

 Another thing that’s a bad idea if you care about truth is discouraging debate.
 When people disagree about something objective, that means at least one of them has a false belief.
 That’s a problem, and that problem is a lot more likely to be corrected if people are willing to discuss the issue with people who disagree with them.
-Arguing may sometimes be unpleasant, but it’s important.
+Arguing may sometimes be unpleasant, but that doesn’t mean it isn’t an important thing to do.

 So of course the Bible discourages debate.
 It claims that quarreling is for fools, that God hates people who “stir up conflict”, and that you should hate them too.
+It suggests making decisions randomly just so you can avoid any potential unpleasant conflict.
 It approvingly describes Jesus making his opponents afraid to question him.
 It focuses on the unpleasant aspects of arguing, and pretends there are no benefits.

 Instead of discussing your disagreements and trying to resolve them, it tells you to just ignore opposing ideas.
 It says you should agree to disagree and not argue, which means choosing to let avoidable false beliefs persist.
 It even blatantly says that people who disagree should remain fully convinced of whatever they already believe.
 Which in this scenario definitely includes false beliefs.
 The Bible is totally anti-truth.